razerofficial/razer-sdk-docs/README.md

 `Cocos2d` is a `2D` and `3D` C++ engine.
 The `RazerSDK` can be accessed via the `RazerSDK Cocos2d Plugin`.
 For details and samples visit [https://github.com/razerofficial/cocos2d-plugin-razer-sdk](https://github.com/razerofficial/cocos2d-plugin-razer-sdk).

+### Corona

+`Corona` is a `2D` Lua engine.
+The `RazerSDK` can be accessed via the `RazerSDK Corona Plugin`.
+For details and samples visit [https://github.com/razerofficial/corona-plugin-razer-sdk](https://github.com/razerofficial/corona-plugin-razer-sdk).

 ### GameMaker

 `GameMaker` is a `2D` engine.
 The `RazerSDK` can be accessed via a `GameMaker` extension.
 For details and samples visit [https://github.com/razerofficial/game-maker-razer-sdk](https://github.com/razerofficial/game-maker-razer-sdk).